 - Visit the library.
 There are many different types of books you can borrow—ask the librarian for suggestions.

 Rhyme further helps children learn about the connection between letters and sound, and it helps make reading fun!
+It exposes them to different sounds, building phonemic awareness and makes it easier when they are learning to read.

 - Read rhyming books.